Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 Notes
 -------
-1. To use 1-Wire sensors with a Raspberry Pi, activate the 1-Wire bus via raspi-config.
-The default Raspberry Pi GPIO pin for 1-Wire communication is GPIO4.
-Add a 4.7kΩ resistor between the data line and 3.3 volt.
+1. To use 1-Wire sensors with a Raspberry Pi, enable the 1-Wire bus via raspi-config.
+The default pin for 1-Wire communication is GPIO4.
+Connect a 4.7 kΩ pull-up resistor between the data line and the 3.3 V supply.

 2. The 1-Wire bus can power sensors using 'external power' (three wires) or 'parasite power' (two wires).
 This script was only tested using external power.

-1. To see the command line options use './1-Wire-temperature-logger-RPi.pyw -h'
+1. To view the available command-line options run './1-Wire-temperature-logger-RPi.pyw -h'

 2. Read the 'user settings' (lines 85 to 133) and modify these according to your needs.